splace/sounds/README.md

 # sounds
-Go language generation and manipulation of sounds, use of signals package.
+Go language generation and manipulation of sounds, using github.com/splace/signals package.